CMSLabIITK/SQS_generation/README.md

 ```
 [a] [b] [c] [alpha] [beta] [gamma]
 ```
-or as
+Here a,b,c are length, breadth and height of cell while the alpha,beta and gamma defines the angles between them.
+Another way we can define cell shape by using unit cell cell vectors as
 ```
 [ax] [ay] [az]
 [bx] [by] [bz]
 [cx] [cy] [cz]
 ```
-Then the lattice vectors u,v,w are listed, expressed in the coordinate system just defined:
+Then we need to specify the lattice vectors u,v,w of the unit cell which are expressed as:
 ```
 [ua] [ub] [uc]
 [va] [vb] [vc]